asihotang/andreascode/content/home/research.md

 <p>Sihotang, Andreas.
 (Forthcoming).
 Does participatory budgeting improve public service performance?
 Evidence from New York City.</a> <u>Public Management Review. </p>

 <p>Kraft, J. M., Paina, L., Boydell, V., Elnakib, S., Sihotang, A., Bailey, A., & Tolmie, C. (2022).
-Social Accountability Reporting for Research (SAR4Research): checklist to strengthen reporting on studies on social accountability in the literature. </a> International journal for equity in health, 21(1), 1-19. https://doi.org/10.1186/s12939-022-01716-2 </p>
+Social Accountability Reporting for Research (SAR4Research): checklist to strengthen reporting on studies on social accountability in the literature.</a> <u>International journal for equity in health, 21(1), 1-19. https://doi.org/10.1186/s12939-022-01716-2 </p>

 </div>